<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 For example, to build a student's self-efficacy in math, you might set the following goal: “Charles will be able to complete 80% of his do-now activities at the beginning of each math lesson with the support of manipulatives.”

-4. Select an intervention strategy.
+4. Select an intervention strategy

 With the intervention goal in mind, identify a strategy or activity that could help this student reach the goal.
 Sample intervention strategies include 2x10 relationship building, a behavior management plan such as behavior-specific praise, graphic organizers, a lunch bunch, WOOP goal-setting, and math time drills.

-Your school district may already have an evidence-based intervention menu to pick from.
-If you don't have one yet, here are a few resources to get started building one:
+If you don't have an existing intervention menu, here are a few resources to get help you get started building your own library:

-5. Assign an adult champion.
+5. Assign an adult champion

 Who will carry out the intervention plan with fidelity?
 A teacher?
 Interventionist?
 School counselor?